Baoliang93/FPR/README.md

 # FPR
-Code for "No-Reference Image Quality Assessment by Hallucinating Pristine Features"
+Code will be available when our paper "No-Reference Image Quality Assessment by hallucinating Pristine Features" is accepted.